manorrock/azure-examples/mysql/create/README.md

 ## Create the Azure Database for MySQL

-To create the Azure Database for MySQL use the following command line:
+To create the Azure Database for MySQL use the following command lines:

 ````shell
   export MYSQL_NAME=mysql-$RANDOM